chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ## The Outcome

 frog delivered a toolkit of parts that our client could leverage during implementation - from design to development.
-These included a robust and flexible roadmap/framework, a foundational design language system and component library, and set of differentiated signature moments.
+These included a flexible roadmap framework, a foundational design language system and component library, and set of differentiated signature moments aligned to customer needs and painpoints synthesized from research.

 ### A Roadmap Oriented around Customer Needs

 A key piece of the roadmap was aligning on a customer driven framework to organize the team around.
-This framework oriented the organization's implementation effort around key customer events and needs:
+This framework oriented the organization's implementation effort around key customer needs:

 ![AGL-Customer-Events-Framework.jpg](/media/AGL-Customer-Events-Framework.jpg)

 Within each event, we also created a framework of objectives, principles and metrics.
-These provided quantitative and qualititive guidance for each Customer Event product team.
+These provided quantitative and qualititive guidance for each product team.

 ![AGL-Customer-Event-Detail.jpg](/media/AGL-Customer-Event-Detail.jpg)